 In a relationship based on feelings and on the bonds between the people involved, sex is a way to give a physical form to those feelings and bonds, to act on them in a way that’s easier for our bodies and even our minds to understand.
 That’s the simplest way to explain the role of sex in most true relationships: A physical representation of the thoughts and feelings the people involved have about each other.

 Unless certain health issues make sexual activity very difficult or even impossible, it’s very easy to notice this reflection.
-People who feel very close to each other emotionally will tend to prefer sexual activities and positions that favor close and prolonged physical contact, people who feel that their feelings and not enough and that they need to somehow make themselves interesting in order to stay together will also tend to keep trying to add new elements to their sex lives, and so on.
+People who feel very close to each other emotionally will tend to prefer sexual activities and positions that favor close and prolonged physical contact, people who feel that their feelings are not enough and that they need to somehow make themselves interesting in order to stay together will also tend to keep trying to add new elements to their sex lives, and so on.
 However, one must keep in mind that this is a reflection of a person’s real thoughts and feelings, not necessarily of their general behavior, because there are far fewer things that can get in the way and influence the outcome.
 As such, a very important role of sex in a relationship is that of a communication and diagnostic tool.

 Obviously, the above implies that sex is also a means of bringing the people involved closer together.
 One only needs to notice that many couples who otherwise still love each other tend to have sex shortly after an argument, whether or not they actually realize what this accomplishes.
 And even if it doesn’t follow an argument or any other outbursts, we’re talking about a way to relieve tension, express even negative thoughts and emotions in a way that the other person may at the very least not find entirely unpleasant, ensure each other of your continued commitment to the relationship and pave the way towards a more calm and constructive discussion afterwards, in case one is still needed.
 It’s really not hard to see the benefits of making full use of something like this.